 REWARDS FOR GOOD ATTENDANCE

-The class with the best attendance of the week is given a certificate and the class is awarded marble prizes.
+The class with the best attendance of the week is given a certificate and the class is awarded prizes.

 Finally, please help us to help your child by sending him/her to school every day.
 Every lesson counts.
 Even a short amount of time away from school will cause your child to fall behind in their work and it will make it difficult for them to catch up.
 Remember, as a parent or legal guardian you are legally responsible for making sure your child attends school every day.